aws-ia/terraform-aws-eks-blueprints/README.md

 The code above will provision the following:

-✅  A new VPC with public and private subnets.\
 ✅  A new EKS Cluster with a managed node group.\
 ✅  EKS managed add-ons `vpc-cni`, `CoreDNS`, and `kube-proxy`.\
+✅  `Cluster Autoscaler` and `Metrics Server` for scaling your workloads.\
 ✅  `Fluent Bit` for routing metrics.\
 ✅  `AWS Load Balancer Controller` for distributing traffic.\
-✅  `Cluster Autoscaler` and `Metrics Server` for scaling your workloads.\
 ✅  `cert-manager` for managing SSL/TLS certificates.\
 ✅  `Nginx` for managing ingress.

 ## Add-ons

 This framework provides out of the box support for a wide range of popular Kubernetes add-ons.
 By default, the [Terraform Helm provider](https://github.com/hashicorp/terraform-provider-helm) is used to deploy add-ons with publicly available [Helm Charts](https://artifacthub.io/).
 The framework provides support however for leveraging self-hosted Helm Chart as well.

 For complete documentation on deploying add-ons, please visit our [add-on documentation](./docs/add-ons/index.md)